School of Social Welfare

 Scholarships and Awards

-For information about university regulations, see Regulations or visit the University of Kansas Policy Library.
+For information about university regulations for undergraduate and graduate programs, see Regulations or visit the University of Kansas Policy Library for University Senate Rules and Regulations.

-Students who have been accepted into the BSW program, enrolled in a minimum of 9 credit hours during the semester, and earned a semester grade-point average in the top 20 percent of their class qualify for the KU School of Social Welfare BSW Dean’s List.
+Students who have been accepted into the B.S.W. program, enrolled in a minimum of 9 credit hours during the semester, and earned a semester grade-point average in the top 20 percent of their class or a 4.0 qualify for the School of Social Welfare B.S.W.
+Dean’s List.

-Once a student is admitted to the School of Social Welfare, an academic adviser will be assigned to assist students in the enrollment process and with other academic program requirements.
-Students consult with their academic adviser before enrollment each semester and have their advising hold removed.
-In addition, a member of the School’s faculty is assigned as a professional/career adviser.
-Current students can view their advisers in Jayhawk GPS or the myKU Portal.
+Once a student is admitted to the School of Social Welfare, an academic advisor will be assigned to assist students in the enrollment process and with other academic program requirements.
+Students at the undergraduate level consult with their advisor before enrollment each semester and have the advising hold removed.
+Graduate students should consult with their advisor for any questions regarding enrollment, plans of study, or degree requirements.
+A member of the School’s faculty is also assigned to students as a professional/career advisor.
+Current students can view their advisors in Jayhawk GPS (undergraduate) or the myKU Portal.

 Transfer of Credit/Credit Waiver